alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 ## Controller

 A Controller or monitoring tools MUST NOT continuously poll the IS-04 Node API of a Node.
 A Controller SHOULD use the Registry IS-04 Query API and WebSockets asynchronous notifications to get continuous monitoring information.

+## Discovery

+A Controller discovers monitoring Sources by querying the IS-04 Registry or a Node's Node API for Sources having the `monitor_type` attribute.
+By examining the Source's `monitor_type` and `monitor_sibling_id` attributes, the Controller identifies the associated Sender or Receiver whose [BCP-008-01][] or [BCP-008-02][] status is provided by that monitoring Source.

+### WebSocket Subscription

+Controllers SHOULD subscribe to the IS-04 Query API WebSocket endpoint to receive real-time updates when monitoring state changes occur.
+The WebSocket subscription allows Controllers to receive notifications whenever a monitoring Source's `monitor_*` or `version` attributes are updated.

+The Registry sends WebSocket notifications for monitoring Sources whenever their `version` attribute changes, which occurs when any attribute of the Source resource is modified.

 [BCP-008-01]: https://specs.amwa.tv/bcp-008-01
 [BCP-008-02]: https://specs.amwa.tv/bcp-008-02